Freight Shipping from Boston to Milwaukee

 How much does it cost to ship freight from Boston to Milwaukee?

-Full truckload (FTL) rates from Boston, MA to Milwaukee, WI currently range from $2,391-$2,947 for a standard dry van load over the 1,112-mile route.
+Full truckload (FTL) rates from Boston, MA to Milwaukee, WI currently range $2,391-$2,947 (roughly $2.18-$2.66 per mile over 1,112 miles).
 LTL shipments typically cost $812-$1,345 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Milwaukee?